stsds/MPCR/prerequisites/README.md

 # Prerequisites
-Directory containing all Prerequisite libraries used by the project.
+Directory containing all Prerequisite libraries used by the project in [MMPR](https://github.com/stsds/MMPR/tree/master/prerequisites)

 ## Catch2
-Folder containing the ```catch.hpp``` header needed to use the Catch2 testing framework used for all the tests of the system.
+Directory that holds the catch.hpp header necessary for utilizing the Catch2 testing framework, which is employed for conducting all system tests.
+No installation process is necessary.
-**No installation is required.**